Faculty and Guests Will Include:

 Lauren Groff is the author of the novels The Monsters of Templeton, shortlisted for the Orange Prize for New Writers, Delicate Edible Birds, a collection of stories, and Arcadia, a New York Times Notable Book, winner of the Medici Book Club Prize, and finalist for the L.A.
 Times Book Award.
 Her third novel, Fates and Furies, was a finalist for the National Book Award in Fiction, the National Book Critics Circle Award, and the Kirkus Award.
 It won the 2015 American Booksellers’ Association Indies’ Choice Award for Fiction, was a New York Times Notable book and Bestseller, Amazon.com’s #1 book of 2015, and on over two dozen best-of 2015 lists.
 It also received the 2016 American Bookseller Association’s Indies’ Choice Award for Adult Fiction and, in France, the Madame Figaro Grand Prix de l’Héroïne.
 Rights have been sold in thirty countries.
 Her most recent collection of stories, Florida, was released in June 2018.
 It won the Story Prize, and was a finalist for the National Book Award, Kirkus Prize, and the Southern Book Prize.
 Her work has appeared in journals including the New Yorker, the Atlantic Monthly, Harper’s, Tin House, One Story, and Ploughshares, and in the anthologies 100 Years of the Best American Short Stories, The Pushcart Prize: Best of the Small Presses, PEN/O. Henry Prize Stories, and five editions of the Best American Short Stories.
 In 2017, she was named by Granta Magazine as one of the Best of Young American Novelists of her generation.
 In 2018, she received a Guggenheim fellowship in Fiction and a Fellowship at the Radcliffe Institute for Advanced Study.
 She lives in Gainesville, Florida with her husband, two sons, and dog.

 Margot Livesey grew up in a boys’ private school in the Scottish Highlands where her father taught, and her mother, Eva, was the school nurse.
 After taking a B.A. in English and philosophy at the University of York in England she spent most of her twenties working in shops and restaurants and learning to write.
 Her first book, a collection of stories called Learning By Heart, was published by Penguin Canada in 1986.
-Since then Margot has published eight novels: Homework, Criminals, The Missing World, Eva Moves the Furniture, Banishing Verona, The House on Fortune Street, The Flight of Gemma Hardy, and Mercury.
-Her ninth novel, The Boy in the Field, will be published in August 2020 by HarperCollins in the US and by Hoddard & Stoughton in the UK.
+Since then Margot has published nine novels: The Boy in the Field, Homework, Criminals, The Missing World, Eva Moves the Furniture, Banishing Verona, The House on Fortune Street, The Flight of Gemma Hardy, and Mercury.
 The Hidden Machinery, a collection of essays on writing, was published by Tin House Books in 2017.
 Margot has taught at Boston University, Bowdoin College, Brandeis University, Carnegie Mellon, Cleveland State, Emerson College, the Iowa Writers’ Workshop, Tufts University, the University of California at Irvine, the Warren Wilson College MFA program for writers, and Williams College.
 She has been the recipient of fellowships from the Guggenheim Foundation, the N.E.A., the Massachusetts Artists’ Foundation and the Canada Council for the Arts.
 Margot is currently teaching at the University of Iowa Writers’ Workshop.
 She lives with her husband, a painter, in Cambridge, MA, and goes back to London and Scotland whenever she can.

 Ana Menéndez has published four books of fiction: Adios, Happy Homeland!; The Last War; Loving Che; and In Cuba I Was a German Shepherd, whose title story won a Pushcart Prize.
 She has worked as a journalist in the United States and abroad, lastly as a prize-winning columnist for The Miami Herald.
 As a reporter, she wrote about Cuba, Haiti, Kashmir, Afghanistan, as well as India, where she was based for three years.
 Her work has appeared in a variety of publications including Vogue, Bomb Magazine, New York Times and Tin House and has been included in several anthologies, including the Norton Anthology of Latino Literature.
 A former Fulbright Scholar in Egypt, she now works at Florida International University in Miami.